Customize Saving Email Headers in SharePoint and Teams Columns Using New harmon.ie

 When users save emails to Microsoft 365, New harmon.ie can automatically create an Email view and map email headers to SharePoint columns.

-This article explains how you can customize the mapping of email headers to SharePoint columns, in case your Microsoft 365 environment already has pre-built email views and columns.
+This article explains how you can customize the mapping of email headers to SharePoint columns, in case you want to use non-standard columns.

 Configuring custom email header mapping